eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

                 /* handle the error */
             });
     ```
-    Notice that we get an untyped sample, ``iox::popo::Sample<void>`` (we could also use ``auto& sample`` in the
+    Notice that we get an untyped sample, ``iox::popo::Sample<const void>``.
+We could also use ``auto& sample`` in the
-    lambda arguments to shorten it).
+    lambda arguments to shorten it.
 Again we access the pointer to the underlying raw memory of the sample and
     construct the data we want to send.